PostHog/posthog.com/contents/blog/github-gitlab-feature-flags.md

 Feature flags are a simple way to control and rollout features or parts of code.
 In their simplest form, they enable you to turn on or off features or code paths for certain users.
 The secret of feature flags is that they have more depth than this, and getting the most out of them at scale requires knowledge and process.

-Although we covered feature flag [use cases](/blog/feature-flag-benefits-use-cases) and [best practices](/blog/feature-flag-best-practices), it is always useful to learn how large companies work with feature flags.
+Although we've covered feature flag [use cases](/blog/feature-flag-benefits-use-cases) and [best practices](/blog/feature-flag-best-practices) in previous posts, it is useful to learn how large companies work with feature flags.
 Two leading examples are GitHub and GitLab.
 This post details why, when, and how they use feature flags.

 ## Why do GitHub and GitLab use feature flags?